Ewen2015/DataScienceNotes/README.md

 # Data Sciense Consulting

-I generaly work as a data science consultant, which combines the role of data scientist and consultant.
+I generaly work as a data science consultant, which combines roles of the data scientist and the consultant in IBM.

+As a data scientist, I focus on the machine learning (including deep learning), knowledge graph, and the intersection of them.
 Based on my working experience, I established a data science project framework to facilate my daily work.
 Five aspects are summarized in the framework and can be regarded as a work process to fulfill a data science project; as a result and for esay-memorize, I set it as **One Week Data Science Framework**.

 |Day of Week|Key|Content|
 |-----------|---|-------|